kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Tabular Data Dominates

-Businesses record transactions.
+Businesses record transactions
-Systems log events.
+Systems log events
 Rows and columns remain common

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.